ros2java-alfred/ros2_java/README.md

 This is a set of projects (bindings, code generator, examples and more) that enables developers to write ROS2 applications for the JVM and Android.

+Besides this repository itself, there's also https://github.com/esteve/ament_java, which adds support for Gradle to Ament.
+Additionally, examples for Java and Android can be found in https://github.com/esteve/ros2_java_examples and https://github.com/esteve/ros2_android_examples respectively.

 Is this Java only?
 ------------------